davekilian/primer/basic/index.md

 >
 > And our second solution is $-1.5$.
 Ba-da-bing, ba-da-boom, we're done!

-Now let's say we had 1,000 different quadratic equations we wanted to solve, exactly like this.
-We don't want to have to think through how to punch the formula into the calculator every time, so instead we might want to distill the above down to just the steps we want to carry out:
+Say we gave 1,000 different sets of quadratic equation coefficients to a (human) computer, and asked for the solutions to all 1,0000 of them.
+After thinking through the first few sets, our friend the computer will probably start to remember the steps needed by heart, allowing him or her to churn through sets quickly.

+If you asked the computer how to compute these formulas, he or she would probably be able to conjure up something like this:

 > 1. **take as input** three polynomial coefficients $A$, $B$ and $C$
 > 2. **clear** the calculator